Carrollton Paternity Lawyer

 Your Legal Guides to Contesting Paternity

 If paternity is doubted, the mother or father may contest paternity by petitioning the court for a paternity determination.
 DNA testing has made this process much easier, requiring genetic samples from the mother, father and child be sent to a laboratory for genetic testing.
-The lawyers at Malik & Associates PLLC can help you through the process of contesting paternity.
+The paternity lawyers at Malik & Associates PLLC can help you through the contesting process.

 Why is Paternity Important?